pyeventsourcing/eventsourcing/docs/topics/examples.rst

 Examples
 ========

-This library contains a few example applications and systems.
+This library contains a few example applications of event sourcing in Python.

 .. toctree::